Sensory Gaming

 Pro tip: Start small.
 Prototype one force system and build mechanics around it before layering others.

-Offloading heavy physics and AI to cloud servers allows modest hardware to render massive destruction and thousand-unit battles.
-Instead of your console melting, remote servers handle calculations and stream results back in milliseconds.
+Offloading heavy physics and AI to cloud servers lets even modest hardware render massive destruction and thousand-unit battles.
+Your console won’t melt.
+Remote servers crunch the calculations and stream results back in milliseconds.

 | AI Complexity | Moderate | High-density behaviors |